communitiesuk/funding-service-design-docker-runner/README.md

 - w: if supplied, will wipe the postgres image
 - m: if supplied, will reset all repos to main
 - path/to/workspace/dir: absolute path to your local directory where all the repos are checked out.
 Expects them all named the same as the git repos, eg. `funding-service-design-assessment-store`.

+# Running in debug mode (VS Code)
+The containers in the docker runner can be run with python in debug mode to allow a debugger to connect.
+This gives instructions for connecting VS Code.

+Each app in docker-compose has the following value for `command`, which makes the debugger run:

+        command: ["sh", "-c", "pip install debugpy -t /tmp && python /tmp/debugpy --listen 0.0.0.0:5678 -m flask run --no-debugger --host 0.0.0.0 --port 8080"]

+The 'no-debugger' part relates to the flask debugger, it's useful to remove this option if you want to see the stack traces for things like jinja template errors.

+To then expose the debug port 5678 to allow a debugger interface to connect, each app also needs a (unique) port mapping:

+        ports:
+                - 5681:5678

+This allows you to then configure your chosen debugger (in this case VS code) to connect on that port.
+Add the following to the `configurations` block in the launch.json for the particular app you want to debug, where port matches the one exposes in docker-compose.

+        {
+            "name": "Docker runner",
+            "type": "python",
+            "request": "attach",
+            "connect": {
+                "host": "localhost",
+                "port": 5681
+            },
+            "pathMappings": [
+                {
+                    "localRoot": "${workspaceFolder}",
+                    "remoteRoot": "."
+                }
+            ],
+            "justMyCode": true
+        }

+Save your launch.json, navigate to the debug view and select this new configuration from the drop down, then click the green triangle button to connect the debugger.
+Add some breakpoints and you should be able to step through the code executing in the docker runner.

+## Gotchas
+- If you can't connect, make sure you didn't get a port conflict error when running `docker compose up` - you environment may have different ports already in use.
+- If breakpoints aren't working, make sure you didn't get a path mapping error when starting the apps - there's a change the `pathMappings` element in the launch.json may need tweaking.